 Sign up for e-mail alerts.
 Many internet sites will send you email when there is a sale or special offer.

 Before tapping the key that finalizes the order, check all amounts and totals.
 Cross-check items and charges.
 Take your time.

 Print and keep -- or store them in your hard drive -- all orders, item descriptions, and email communications.
 These will help if you run into any problems.

 Examine the merchandise as soon as it is delivered.
-If you are not home all day, consider having it delivered to your office.
+If you are not home all day, consider having it delivered to your office, if your boss agrees.

 Read Shipping and Return Policies